THE BLACK BULL

 Bed & Breakfast

-Having recently undergone a substantial refurbishment all of our rooms have been tastefully decorated in a manner that is in keeping with Haworth's Traditional roots.
-The rooms all come with a flat-screen Freeview TV and amenities for making tea and coffee and Ensuite facilities.
+Having recently undergone a substantial refurbishment, all four of our cosy rooms have been tastefully decorated in keeping with Haworth's traditional rural roots.

 Bed & Breakfast

 Four newly refurbished en-suite rooms providing double or twin accommodation.
-Breakfast included.
+Breakfast Requires additional supplement. (££)

 Overlooking Main Street, our terrace is the perfect place to stop & refresh after your hike up the cobbles!